joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/26/world/middleeast/iran-oman-strait-hormuz.html

 **Live Updates: Hundreds Missing as Deadly Floods Sweep Away Villages in Nepal**\
-`A wall of water crashed through a Himalayan river valley shared between Nepal and the Chinese territory of Tibet, destroying settlements and killing at least 22 people.
+`A wall of water crashed through a Himalayan river valley between Nepal and the Chinese territory of Tibet, killing dozens of people, the Nepali authorities said.
 Many of the missing were foreign tourists.`\
 https://www.nytimes.com/live/2026/08/26/world/nepal-floods

 **They’re Done With Trump**\